Cause of death

 The Rigid Airship (Zeppelin)

-A silver leviathan that promised luxury flight across oceans, until a single hydrogen fireball burned the dream out of the sky.
+A silver leviathan that promised luxury flight across oceans, until the Hindenburg burned at Lakehurst in 1937 and a single hydrogen fireball took the dream out of the sky.

 1900 CE